The Entrance

 The Entrance displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The Entrance's dwelling structure, as per the latest Census, consisted of 47.0% houses and 53.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's figures of 83.2% houses and 16.7% other dwellings.
-Home ownership in The Entrance was 34.7%, similar to Sydney metro, with mortgaged dwellings at 21.3% and rented ones at 44.0%.
-The median monthly mortgage repayment in the area was $1,950, higher than Sydney metro's $1,900.
-The median weekly rent figure stood at $365, compared to Sydney metro's $385.
-Nationally, The Entrance's mortgage repayments exceeded the Australian average of $1,863, while rents were lower than the national figure of $375.
+The Entrance's dwelling structure, as per the latest Census, consisted of 47.0% houses and 53.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 87.2% houses and 16.7% other dwellings.
+Home ownership in The Entrance was at 34.7%, similar to Sydney metro, with the rest being mortgaged (21.3%) or rented (44.0%).
+The median monthly mortgage repayment was $1,950, higher than Sydney metro's average of $1,900.
+Median weekly rent in The Entrance was $365, lower than Sydney metro's $385.
+Nationally, The Entrance's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were lower at $365 versus the national figure of $375.

 Frequently Asked Questions - Housing